EvanMChowdhury/PortfolioProjects/README.md

  Hi there! \
 \
-My name\'s Evan Chowdhury and I\'m looking to switch careers from a Chemical Engineer with some coding experience to a Data Analyst/Scientist\
+My name\'s Evan Chowdhury and I\'m switching careers from a Chemical Engineer with some coding experience to a Data Analyst/Scientist\
 \
 I\'ve spent the last couple months gaining skills in Python/Pandas/MySQL/Tableau and some other python libraries\
 \